tommasoturchi/synergy/README.md

 This work was also supported by the Engineering and Physical Sciences Research Council [grant number EP/V00784X/1] UKRI Trustworthy Autonomous Systems Hub (The TAS RRI II project), [grant number EP/G065802/1] and [grant number EP/Y009800/1] AI UK: Creating an International Ecosystem for Responsible AI Research and Innovation (RAI UK), (RAKE Responsible Innovation Advantage in Knowledge Exchange).

 We acknowledge the involvement of the STAHR Collective.

+The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
+This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.